Last updated: October 18th, 2023

 The most Instagram-worthy spot in the garden is undoubtedly the Palm House — a serene indoor rainforest with lots of tropical plants, many of which are endangered in the wild or extinct.
 There’s a beautiful white staircase rising between the plants there, and you can climb it for a great view of the rainforest as well as a cool photo op!

 There are lots of other exciting things to do inside Kew Gardens as well.
-You can explore the Arboretum, which houses an impressive collection of 14,000 trees.
-There’s also a mesmerizing beehive installation and tons of art galleries and museums in this garden.
+Explore the Arboretum, which houses an impressive collection of 14,000 trees.
+Then, wander through the mesmerizing beehive installation and the many art galleries and museums in this garden.

 🎫 Important note: You must book your visit online before going.
 Otherwise, you won’t be let in.
 A ticket for adults costs £13.40 ($18.16 USD).